Weighted Discriminants and Mass Formulas for Number Fields: Counting Functions and Mass Formulas

 \begin{ex} Let $\Gamma = C_2$.
 Then each surjective $\phi \in \bigcup_p S_{\Q_p,\Gamma}$ corresponds to a distinct quadratic extension of $\Q_p$.
-Define a counting function $c$ so that $c(\phi)$ is the discriminant exponent (the power of $p$ appearing in the discriminant) of this extension.
+Define a counting function $c$ so that $c(\phi)$ is the discriminant exponent (the $p$-adic valuation of the discriminant) of this extension.

 This counting function is proper, and it has a universal pure mass formula, as we can verify by computing masses explicitly using \cite{Jones-DB}.
 If $p \neq 2$, there are two ramified quadratic extensions of $\Q_p$, each with discriminant exponent 1.
-In addition, there is one unramified quadratic extension, and one non-surjective map $G_{\Q_p} \to C_2$ (the trivial map), so the mass at $p$ is $1 + p^{-1}$.
-For $p=2$, there are still two unramified maps $G_{\Q_p} \to C_2$, but now there are two quadratic extensions of $\Q_2$ with discriminant exponent 2, and four quadratic extensions with discrimiant exponent 3.
+In addition, there is one unramified quadratic extension, and one non-surjective map $G_{\Q_p} \to C_2$ (the trivial map, which is also unramified), so the mass at $p$ is $1 + p^{-1}$.
+For $p=2$, there are again two unramified maps $G_{\Q_p} \to C_2$, but now there are two quadratic extensions of $\Q_2$ with discriminant exponent 2, and four quadratic extensions with discrimiant exponent 3.
 The mass at 2 is thus $1 + 2^{-2} + 2 \cdot 2^{-3} = 1 + 2^{-1}$.
 Since this agrees numerically with the mass at all other primes, the mass formula $f(p) = 1 + p^{-1}$ is universal. \end{ex}